dsiu13/JS-Notes/EJS/ch4.md

 # Data Structures: Objects and Arrays
 - Numbers, Booleans, and Strings are how Data Structures are built.
-- Objs allow us to group values, including other objs allowing for more complex structures.
+- Objectss allow us to group values, including other objects allowing for more complex structures.

 # Data Sets
 - We can use a string to represent machine memory, since strings can be any length.